NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 This Panel provides resources that may be useful in performing the Rule's Evaluation.

-Other Assets tab
+Other Assets Tab
 ~~~~~~~~~~~~~~~~~
 The Other Assets tab shows Evaluations that have been performed against other Assets in the same Collection that the User has access to.
 The Reviews from this list of assets can be dragged and dropped onto the selected Asset's Review Panel below.

-Attachments tab
+Attachments Tab
 ~~~~~~~~~~~~~~~~~
 The Attachments tab allows Reviewers to attach images that support their assessment to their Review.
 Hover over a specific attachment to see buttons for viewing or deleting that attachment.
 The "Attach Image..." button becomes available once there is an Evaluation Result for the Review.
 Support for additional file formats may be added if `Feature Requests <https://github.com/NUWCDIVNPT/stig-manager/issues/new/choose>`_ are submitted.